-Users that have created an account can open standards in a read-only content viewer which comes with additional blockers for users of assistive technology.
+Users that have created an account can open some standards, e.g. "C37.12-2018 - IEEE Guide for Specifications of High-Voltage Circuit Breakers (over 1000 V)" in a read-only content viewer which comes with additional blockers for users of access technology.

-- Each page in the document is implemented using a with id="photo" and class="spinner overlay" and no textual alternative. - The <title> element is empty, and the page URL is conveyed as the document's title. - The navigation controls are missing an accessible name to convey their purpose to screen reader users.
-Additionally, they are displayed with insufficient color contrast and become invisible on mouse hover. - Many elements are nested against the HTML specifications and multiple instances of duplicate ID values are found. - The "Feedback" button cannot be activated using the keyboard with or without a screen reader.
+- Each page in the document is implemented using a with id="photo" and class="spinner_overlay" and no textual alternative. - The <title> element is not present and the page URL is conveyed as the document's title. - The navigation controls are missing an accessible name to convey their purpose to screen reader users.
+Additionally, they are displayed with insufficient color contrast. - Many elements are nested against the HTML specifications and multiple instances of duplicate ID values are found. - The "Feedback" button cannot be activated using the keyboard with or without a screen reader.

 - 1.1.1 Non-text Content (level A)

 - 1.4.5 Images of Text (level AA)

 - 2.1.1 Keyboard (level A)

 - 2.4.2 Page Titled (level A)

 - 4.1.1 Parsing (level A)

-- 4.1.2 Name, Role, Value (level A)